• Home

 Recipe Included: Strawberry Shortcake

-Bee Bim Bop by Linda Sue Park is one of our all time favorite books to read-aloud.
+Bee Bim Bop by Linda Sue Park is one of our all-time favorite books to read-aloud.
 It’s the story of a family who is busy preparing a yummy Korean dinner of Bee Bim Bop.
 The book is full of rhyme and rhythm.
 The recipe that is included in the book is also a favorite too!

 Recipe Included: Bee Bim Bop

 Thunder Cake by Patricia Polacco is the story of a young girl on a farm who is a bit scared about the approaching storm.
-The grandmother helps to distract the young girl by taking her to gather ingredients needed to make a special cake.
+The grandmother helps to distract the young girl by taking her to gather the ingredients needed to make a special cake.
 You won’t want to miss the secret ingredient in this cake!

 Recipe Included: Thunder Cake